Living Sacrifice: History

 In 1991, Living Sacrifice's self-titled debut album was released on R.E.X.
 Records.
-The album was recorded at Catamount Recording Studio in Iowa with Kurt Bachman acting as a producer.
-The album received many comparisons to thrash metal groups of the time, especially Slayer.
+The album was recorded at Catamount Recording Studio in Iowa with Bachman as a producer.
+The album was compared to thrash metal groups of the time, especially Slayer.
 On November 17, 1992, Living Sacrifice released their second album, Nonexistent.
-On this album, Living Sacrifice switched from thrash metal to down-tuned death metal, and D.J. started experimenting with a death growl in his vocal approach.
-The members have said that they were disappointed with the experience of making this album and that the producer was to blame.
-The producer had no prior experience with working on metal albums and did not know how to work with the band.
-The band had initially reached out to Scott Burns of Morrisound Recording (Death, Atheist, Obituary), but the label stated the band had to have the album out before Cornerstone Festival of 1992, which did not work with Burns' schedule.
-Since the engineer was unaware of the proper techniques, Johnson and Garvin attempted to work on the engineering side themselves.
+On this album, Living Sacrifice switched from thrash to down-tuned death metal, and Johnson experimented with a death growl.
+The members have said that they were disappointed with this album and blamed the producer.
+The producer had no prior experience on metal albums and did not know how to work with the band.
+The band had reached out to Scott Burns of Morrisound Recording (Death, Atheist, Obituary), but the label stated the band had to release the album before Cornerstone Festival of 1992, which did not work with Burns' schedule.
+Since the engineer was unaware of the proper techniques, Johnson and Garvin worked on the engineering side themselves.

-In 1994, the band released a third album, Inhabit, which is considered by some to be the heaviest of all Living Sacrifice albums.
-On Inhabit, D.J. returned to a more thrash-oriented vocal approach, deeper and lower in tone than his vocals on the band's debut.
-To support the album, the band embarked on a tour with Malevolent Creation.
-After this recording R.E.X. went bankrupt, and Living Sacrifice signed onto Solid State Records seeking to widen their audience.
+In 1994, the band released a third album, Inhabit, considered by some the heaviest Living Sacrifice album.
+On Inhabit, Johnson returned to thrash-oriented vocals, deeper and lower than his singing on the band's debut.
+To support the album, the toured with Malevolent Creation.
+After this recording, R.E.X. went bankrupt, and Living Sacrifice signed to Solid State Records to widen their audience.

-After this, D.J. left the band to follow non-musical ministry, and Bruce took over vocals.
-Jason's brother, Chris, also joined on bass.
-With this new lineup, Living Sacrifice recorded Reborn, their Solid State debut, in 1997.
-The band started to play a mix of groove metal and metalcore.
-Reborn is considered the most influential of all Living Sacrifice records and earned them a larger non-Christian fanbase.
-After this record, Chris and Jason left the band and close and longtime friend Jay Stacy filled in on bass while Cory Brandan Putman played on guitar.
-Stacy has lived down the street from Garvin and had known the band for a longtime.
+After this, Johnson left the band to follow non-musical ministry, and Fitzhugh took over vocals.
+Truby's brother, Chris, joined on bass.
+This lineup recorded Reborn, their Solid State debut, in 1997.
+The band played a mix of groove metal and metalcore.
+Reborn is considered the most influential Living Sacrifice record, and earned them a larger non-Christian fanbase.
+After this record, the Trubys left the band and Jay Stacy filled in on bass while Cory Brandan Putman played guitar.
 The band embarked on a few tours with the line of Fitzhugh, Garvin, Stacy, and Putman, including a tour with Cannibal Corpse and Angelcorpse.
-In 1999, Stacy stepped down from the band to focus on his family and was replaced by Arthur Green, formerly of Eso-Charis.
-Cory played guitar for a tour through Norway and Sweden but was then replaced by Rocky Gray (who would go on to play drums in Evanescence and We Are the Fallen and guitar in Soul Embraced.)
-At the end of 1999, Matthew Putman joined Living Sacrifice as a percussionist.
+In 1999, Stacy left the band to focus on his family and was replaced with Arthur Green, formerly of Eso-Charis.
+Putman played guitar for a tour through Norway and Sweden but was replaced with Rocky Gray, who would go on to play drums in Evanescence and We Are the Fallen and guitar in Soul Embraced.
+At the end of 1999, percussionist Matthew Putman joined Living Sacrifice.